Get to know some of the monks.

 I found monasticism accidentally when I was working in Colombia, South America.
 But really, the monastery changed my perspective on life- a way of life centered on seeking God.

 I came to St. Bernard Abbey in 2014, and from the beginning, I embraced the monastic spirit at St. Bernard.
-I am currently studying for the Priesthood and also serve as Archivist for the monastery.
+I am currently a Monk-Deacon and am studying for the Priesthood, and also serve as Archivist for the monastery.
 In the past, I was in charge of the bakery.

 I believe that monastic life fulfills me in many ways and I love being part of a community that prays and works!